barionleg/cesium.wiki.gs/Terrain-and-Imagery-Roadmap.md

 * Minimize popping artifacts by morphing between terrain LODs.
 * Do per-pixel imagery LOD selection, blending between adjacent LODs.
 This should drastically reduce hard lines between LODs when the imagery provider has a very different appearance at different LODs.
 * Does lazying down Z first improve performance?
 Horizon views only?
 Is walking the tree in front-to-back order enough?
+* Terrain tile selection in Columbus View does not closely match 3D.
+For example, it's hard to get the most detailed version of Mt.
+Everest in Columbus View.

 ## Culling